realx-world-project/realx-world-project/README.md

-## Hi there 👋
-# Realx-world Platform
+# Realx Platform

 ## Overview

-Realx-world is a modern real estate platform built with a scalable full-stack architecture using Next.js.
+Realx is a modern real estate platform built with a scalable full-stack architecture using Next.js.
 It supports property listings, user management, and optimized media delivery.

 ---